Azure/ALZ-PowerShell-Module/README.md

 ## Introduction

 This repository contains the PowerShell module and documentation for the Azure landing zones Accelerators for Bicep and Terraform.
-The accelerators are an opinionated implementation of the Azure Landing Zones Terraform modules, with Azure DevOps or GitHub bootstrapping.
+The accelerators are an opinionated implementation of the Azure Landing Zones modules, with Azure DevOps or GitHub bootstrapping.

+## Supported Infrastructure as Code (IaC) Types

+The accelerators support multiple Infrastructure as Code approaches:

+- **terraform**: Terraform-based Azure Landing Zones
+- **bicep**: Bicep-based Azure Landing Zones using the new [alz-bicep-accelerator](https://github.com/Azure/alz-bicep-accelerator) framework built on Azure Verified Modules
+- **bicep-classic**: Bicep-based Azure Landing Zones using the classic [ALZ-Bicep](https://github.com/Azure/ALZ-Bicep) framework

-It is designed to be used as a template to enable you to get started quickly deploying ALZ with Bicep or Terraform.
+It is designed to be used as a template to enable you to get started quickly deploying ALZ with any of these approaches.

 Please refer to our [Docs](https://aka.ms/alz/acc) for detailed features and usage instructions.